 5. Turn off Content and Privacy Restriction on Your iPhone

-Turning off the content and privacy restriction on your device could also solve your iPhone not updating to iOS 15 issue.
+Turning off the content and privacy restriction on your device could also solve your iPhone not updating to iOS 15 or unable to install update issue.
 To do this:

 - Go to Settings > Screen Time > Content & Privacy Restrictions.